-Tom Hertz has served as an economist in the Farm and Rural Household Well-Being branch of the Resource and Rural Economics Division since 2009.
+Tom Hertz has served as an Economist in the Rural Economy Branch of the Resource and Rural Economics Division since 2009.
 Prior to coming to ERS he taught at American University and the International University College in Turin, and was a visiting scholar at the Food and Agriculture Organization (FAO) in Rome.

 Tom received his Ph.D. in economics from the University of Massachusetts at Amherst.
 He also holds a master's degree in Urban and Environmental Policy from Tufts University, and a bachelor's degree from Harvard College.

 Mieke Meurs, Juna Miluka, and Tom Hertz, "Declining secondary enrollment in Albania: What drives household decisions?"
 Forthcoming in Carl Beck Papers in Russian and East European Studies.

 Tom Hertz, "Heteroskedasticity-robust elasticities in logarithmic and two-part models."
 Applied Economics Letters, 17:3 (February 2010), pp. 225-228.

 Eric Alden Smith, Kim Hill, Frank W. Marlowe, David Nolin, Polly Wiessner, Michael Gurven, Samuel Bowles, Monique Borgerhoff Mulder, Tom Hertz, and Adrian Bell, "Wealth transmission and inequality among hunter-gatherers."
 Current Anthropology, 51:1 (February 2010), pp. 19-34.

 Monique Borgerhoff Mulder, Ila Fazzio, William Irons, Richard L. McElreath, Samuel Bowles, Adrian Bell, Tom Hertz, and Leela Hazzah, "Pastoralism and wealth inequality: Revisiting an old question."
 Current Anthropology, 51:1 (February 2010), pp. 35-48.